erzz/workflows/docs/source-protection/README.md

 ## Purpose

+Jobs that catch credentials being committed to source or commit messages that do not follow the team's convention.
+Both issues are easy to rectify when caught quickly but somewhat more complex to handle if not.

 This workflow will check your repo for:

 - accidentally committed credentials and secrets
 - optionally validate the commit history for adherence to conventional commit practices

 !> This workflow is intended to be run early (from first push to a branch) in order to catch issues with your repository **EARLY** when they are easy to fix!

-?> The workflow can of course be run at any time and I recommend that it runs also at least for main and possibly also pre-deployment to production too!
+To run the jobs on every push, put them in a workflow that executes `on.push`

 ## Included Jobs